A Wedding Party with a Romantic Tuscan Ambiance

 Craft a Centerpiece with Natural Elements

-With Tuscany being also well known for its pottery, textured stone urns for each table’s centerpiece are beautifully apt.
-Blood red Grand Gala roses share the spotlight in each urn with a selection of fresh pears, blushing peaches, and succulent green grapes.
-The arrangement is classic in line, with the tallest element in the middle of the centerpiece and the other elements gradually decreasing in height on all sides—again creating a relaxed yet elegant look.
 The lighter hues of the fruits likewise provide a refreshing break from the strong reds and greens dominating the entire table.
 Aside from fruits and flowers, natural elements such as wood and straw also feature prominently in Tuscan decor.
 Thus, a length of woody vine laid alongside the centerpiece plays up this tradition, as it evokes the grape vines of the region.
-And finally, textured rose candles set atop pearl-decorated candle trays nestle amidst the table decorations—another example of that distinct blend of elegance and rustic charm.
+And finally, textured rose candles set atop pearl-decorated candle plates nestle amidst the table decorations—another example of that distinct blend of elegance and rustic charm.
 Adding attractive and edible elements is the next step in making the table scene really come alive with the spirit of Tuscany.

 The play of colors and textures in a platter of cheese, grapes, biscotti, and chocolates makes them a visual treat as well.